seregazhuk/seregazhuk.github.io_old/_posts/2016-09-12-php-closures.md

 */
 {% endhighlight %}

-Here we have a marco to count a square of a number and it exists only for as long as it is needed.
+Here we have a macro to count a square of a number and it exists only for as long as it is needed.

 ## Objects
-When we create an anonymus function and assing it to the variable, PHP turns it into the object of the *Closure* class.
+When we create an anonymous function and assign it to the variable, PHP turns it into the object of the *Closure* class.
 The *Closure* class is an extraordinary class.
 We can't create instances of it by this code: `$closure = new Closure();`.
-And we can't extend it with child classes, becouse it is marked as *final*.
+And we can't extend it with child classes, because it is marked as *final*.
 But this class has an interesting method `bindTo()`.

 This method allows you to get access to protected and private properties of other objects.
 It creates a